RodrigoNeves95/RodrigoNeves95.github.io/website/content/jobs/Jungle/index.md

 - Implemented, deployed and maintained several high-performing, scalable and distributed workflows using Argo and Kubernetes to different business needs.

-- Designed, built and managed an internal dashboards and data warehouse solution using InfluxDB and Grafana to allow for high- volume data analysis.
+- Designed, built and managed internal dashboards and data warehouse solutions using InfluxDB and Grafana to allow for high-volume data analysis.